 Bride and Groom prep

 Now let’s talk about those special preparation photos for bride and groom in the morning.
 However before I do this, I need to touch on a massive topic which is your dress choice.
 In a nutshell try and choose your wedding dress that allows you to move freely and easy to walk in.
 The reason for this is because I love to capture the both of you moving, walking in fields or forests or on beaches.
-Your dress is going to get a it dirty.
+Your dress is going to get a it dirty, ( just a little ).

 In real estate, it is all about location, location, and location.
 This same could be said for capturing stunning wedding preparation photographs.
 Gorgeous backgrounds are a key element in making your images amazing!

 Before deciding on the best location consider the following, check in advance that your chosen location/venue has a beautiful bridal suite to do so in.
 Look at current photos of the space.
 Lighting is all important, big windows, well-lit reception areas enhance your images with a natural look.

 There are a lot of things you can do to make the day a splendid one regardless of your budget and style.
 It is important that the dress you choose as a bride should flatter you and your body type above all else.
 We are who we are and all of us are beautiful in our own way.

 Among some easy things that you can do to improve your images is to make sure that you are not showing distinct tan lines in your images.
 Consider having your teeth whitened beforehand for those close-ups with sparkling pearly whites!
 Like Mum said, always brush your teeth especially before I start shooting.
 These are not things I can Photoshop out.
 Actually, I don’t use Photoshop because my images are 100% natural and show exactly how it was on your day.